mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

     >
     >You can create the records and submit the subdomain configuration later on using the **[!UICONTROL Save as draft]** button.
 You will then be able to resume the subdomain delegation by opening it from the subdomains list.

-1. If the subdomain does not have DMARC records, you can set them here.
-If the subdomain had existing DMARC records, and if they were fetched by [!DNL Journey Optimizer], you can use the same values or change them as needed.
-Learn more

 1. Once the full subdomain delegation has been submitted, the subdomain displays in the list with the **[!UICONTROL Processing]** status.
 For more on subdomains' statuses, refer to [this section](about-subdomain-delegation.md#access-delegated-subdomains).

     ![](assets/subdomain-processing.png)